AdaemmerP/lpirfs/README.md

 Main features
 -------------

--   Estimate linear and non-linear impulse responses with local projections
+-   Estimate linear and non-linear impulse responses with local projections.
--   Functions to plot linear and non-linear impulse responses
+-   Functions to plot linear and non-linear impulse responses.
--   Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency
+-   Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.
--   High performance with parallel computation
+-   High performance with parallel computation.

 Installation
 ------------